Our rating: (4.5/5)

 Excellent (4.8/5)

-From setting up to managing your store, the terminal software has always been extremely easy for us to work out intuitively.
+From setting up to managing your store, the terminal software has always been extremely easy for us to figure out intuitively.
 The interface and payment flow are stripped of unnecessary steps, and colour schemes, button sizes and fonts are easy to understand.
 The software is regularly updated, showing that Square addresses software bugs and actively listens to users to improve the app.

 Price and fees